[Tolen Ren's memory]

 TUVOK: Exactly when did you see Mister Paris on the day of the murder?

-LIDELL: I went to see him at the engineering institute after I talked
+LIDELL: I went to see him at the Engineering Institute after I talked

 with my husband.
 Once I was free, I knew he wanted to be with me.